boardfish/dissertation/contents/4-implementation.md

   hiding.

 SimpleCov was the standard on my year in industry with regards to coverage testing.
-I would have employed this and aimed for at least 80% test coverage across controllers, models and helpers, had time allowed for it.
+I would have employed this or a suitable alternative, aiming for at least 80% test coverage across controllers, models and helpers, had time allowed for it.

 The RSpec test suite ran at each commit on CircleCI's platform, halting in the instance of a failed Docker build, linting failure, or failed test.
 Though the